Cancer

 Overdose

-Treatment: immediately, preferably within the first hour, start specific antidote – calcium folinate in a dose equal to or greater than the dose of methotrexate; subsequent doses are administered as needed, depending on the concentration of methotrexate in the blood serum.
-To prevent precipitation of methotrexate and/or its metabolites in the renal tubules, the body should be hydrated and the urine should be alkalinized.
+Treatment: immediately, preferably within the first hour, the introduction of a specific antidote – calcium folinate should be started in a dose equal to or higher than the dose of methotrexate; subsequent doses are administered as needed, depending on the concentration of methotrexate in the blood serum.
+To prevent precipitation of methotrexate and/or its metabolites in the renal tubules, the body is hydrated and the urine is alkalinized.

-In case of overdose during intrathecal administration, repeated lumbar punctures should be performed immediately to ensure rapid drainage of cerebrospinal fluid.
+In case of overdose with intrathecal administration, repeated lumbar punctures should be performed immediately to ensure rapid drainage of cerebrospinal fluid.
 Neurosurgical intervention with ventriculolumbar perfusion is possible.
-All these procedures should be performed against a background of intensive supportive therapy and systemic administration of high-dose calcium folinate.
+All these procedures should be performed against the background of intensive supportive care and systemic administration of calcium folinate in high doses.

 ---|---|